pcubillos/packtree/README.md

 ```

 ### From Github
-Clone the repository to your local machine and install it:
+Clone the repository to your local machine and install it with these shell commands:

-Clone the repository to your working directory:
 ```shell
 git clone https://github.com/pcubillos/packtree
 python ./setup.py install